3.4 Time Limit

 A. Master's Degrees

 Students must complete all requirements for the master's degree within six (6) calendar years, beginning with the date the student commences courses carrying graduate credit applicable to the degree program either at NC State or another institution, unless a more restrictive time limit has been established by the academic college/school or program.
 The time limit remains at six (6) years even if a student was on approved leave of absence during the six-year period.
-The student’s degree clock for time to completion starts with the first course approved for inclusion in the plan of work.
+The student’s degree clock for time to completion starts with the first course approved for inclusion in the plan of work or the date of admission to the program, whichever comes first.

 B. Doctoral Degrees

 All doctoral students must attain candidacy for the degree within six (6) calendar years from the date of admission and complete all degree requirements within ten (10) calendar years.
 The time limit remains at ten (10) years even if a student was on approved leave of absence during the 10-year period.
-The student’s degree clock for time to completion starts with the first course approved for inclusion in the plan of work.
+The student’s degree clock for time-to-completion starts with the first course approved for inclusion in the plan of work or the date of admission to the program, whichever comes first.
 Academic colleges/schools or programs may have more restrictive requirements than the above stated University policy.

 C. Exceptions to Time Limits